 Troy has a longer growing season then ever Eureka (which has about 3 weeks on either end of us just 6-8 miles south of town)

-Lived right on Kootenai River … moved from there to Wolf Prairie, in that triangle between Libby, Eureka, Kalispell… had to cover my garden every night because it frosted every night of the year.
+Lived right on Kootenai River 6-8 foot of silt – beautiful garden… moved from there to Wolf Prairie, in that triangle between Libby, Eureka, Kalispell… had to cover my garden every night because it frosted every month of the year.

 The Kootenai River is in the film the River Wild.